-An academic load of 30 ECTS credits per semester is required in order for a student to be considered as a full-time student in the BBA programme.
-For a part-time student the workload is 15 up to 25 ECTS credits per semester.
+An academic load of 30 ECTS credits per semester is required in order for a student to be considered as a full-time MBA student.
+For a part-time student the workload is 15 ECTS credits per semester.

 Loads in excess of the above are considered overloads and must have the approval of the Academic Director and the concurrence of the Dean.
 Students on appointment as teaching, research, or staff assistants or associates also must have approval of their supervisors in order to take an overload.